Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 <Alert status="success">
    <AlertIcon />
    **Congratulations!** You have now updated the Text Teaser component to work from a piece of re-usable authored content instead of using static content added to the component directly.
-You also learned how to  how to map visual elements to template fields.
+You also learned how to map visual elements to template fields.
 </Alert>

 ### Related XM Cloud Documentation